Anna4IT/HelloWorld/README.md

-# HelloWorld
+# 🇺🇦 HelloWorld 🇺🇦

-A small sample
+Greetings to Everybody!

+Stay Healthy and Safe!

+👩‍❤️‍👩
+Anna